Terminalfour will offer WCMS users new features and enhanced functionality including:

 If you would like to be notified every time a contributor to your site makes a change, you can sign up to receive an email notification of what’s been added or changed.
 This can be limited to certain sections of your website.

 Optional approval process for "moderators" (previously known as site admins)

-Moderators can set up an approval processe on their sites so that any content changes by a contributor requires your approval.
+Moderators can set up an approval process on their sites for any content changes that require approval.
 You can even make comments on why it isn’t ready yet to go live, and what you’d like to see changed about the content, so contributors can make the necessary changes prior to publishing.
 This is optional, as it can cause bottlenecks if a moderator isn’t able to review content in a timely manner.
-By default, all users will be able to approve new content in sections they have permissions for.

 Bookmark shortcuts to pages you edit frequently